Find out more about the best trip through Spain: Zaragoza – Madrid, Madrid – Toledo, Barcelona – Zaragoza, etc…

 Today's trip through Spain covers 322 km (200 miles) and takes you to the Spanish capital: Madrid.
 The entire journey will be on the A-2 freeway, which connects both cities.
 A great place to stop is about halfway through the ride in the small town of Arcos del Jalón.
 Here you can enjoy the beautiful scenery of the Soria Mountains in the eastern region of Castile and Leon.
 The region boasts numerous rivers and streams from the Douro and Ebro Rivers, which contribute to the rich landscape.
 Resuming the journey across Spain on the A-2, you will soon pass through the city of Guadalajara before arriving in Madrid.

 Madrid, the largest city in Spain, offers a wide variety of things to do and see.
 However, we highly recommend taking a walk through the old quarters, known as The Madrid of the Austrians, and visiting one of Madrid's world class museums such as the Prado or Reina Sofia.

 Stage 3: Madrid - Toledo

 Toledo is less than an hour from Madrid by car, about 74 km (46 mi).
 This famous city is full of wonderful places to discover.
 Visit the Santo Tome Church where you can view one of the El Greco's most famous masterpieces: The Burial of the Count of Orgaz.
 Additionally, Toledo is famous for its steelmaking and has historically been the main producer of swords.
 Today, swords to suit anyone's taste can still be purchased in the many artisan shops throughout Toledo.
-We also recommend a visit to The Synagogue of El Transito, a true monument to the Jewish religion in Spain.
+We also recommend a visit to The Synagogue of El Transito, a true monument to Judaism in Spain.